 Sadly, the ancient traditions and livelihood of this unique community are under threat as the environmental pressures of 21st Century Cambodia fast encroach on their homeland.
 But there is help at hand.

 Here you will stay in a simple bungalow (AKA Hefalump House!) on the slopes of the Elephant Valley, giving you stunning views over the surrounding forest.
 Sunsets can be spent unwinding here, enjoying the amazing sounds of the nocturnal forest creatures and the gibbons calling as they prepare to sleep.
 Bliss.

 Despite it’s beautiful exterior, Siem Reap is one of the poorest regions in Cambodia, a town where the difference between rich and poor is stark.
 Communities of displaced people, army families, victims of landmines and sex-workers live in deep poverty with little access to education or basic amenities – tucked out of sight from affluent tourists.

 It is estimated that only half the population have access to clean water and less than a quarter have access to a toilet.
-With your help we aim to build functioning wells and flushing toilets in some of these communities and in the process help to restore health and dignity.
+With your help we aim to build functioning wells and flushing toilets in some of these communities and in the process restore health and dignity.

 You’ll literally help a team of local construction workers, digging, mixing cement, laying pipes and installing water pumps to improve daily lives.
 Physical but so satisfying.